The definitions in this clause apply in these Terms.

 (a) allow any person to use the Service who is not an Authorised User; or

-(b) use the Service to provide services to third parties.
+(b) (subject to clause 2.2 above) use the Service to provide services to third parties.

-2.3 The Customer may increase or decrease the number of Authorised Users at any time, subject to payment of all applicable subscription fees in accordance with the Contract.
-Solverboard will continuously monitor the number of Authorised Users accessing the Service.
+2.4 The Customer may increase or decrease the number of Authorised Users at any time.
+Solverboard will continuously monitor the number of Active Users accessing the Service.

 (a) is unlawful, harmful, threatening, defamatory, obscene, infringing, harassing or racially or ethnically offensive;